VertexColor/.github/profile/README.md

 //

-## Compiling PLY files into C as memory buffers
+## More options for compiling PLY files into C Header Files as memory buffers
-...
+We are currently working on a more efficient program to mass convert PLY BINARY files to C Header Files.